supercoffee/cs349-homework1/README.md

 ```

-This kind of this will create an ambiguous constructor error during compile if the caller of your constructor decides to pass a `null` argument for any of the nullable arguments. **Example:** ` new JsonRequest(0, "http://example.com", successListener, null);` Don't believe me?
+This scenario will evoke an ambiguous constructor error during compile if the caller of your constructor decides to pass a `null` argument for any of the nullable arguments. **Example:** ` new JsonRequest(0, "http://example.com", successListener, null);` Don't believe me?
 Check out the `demo/passing_nulls_from_default_constructor` branch of my repository and try to compile it with Java 7.
-Of course, none of this ambiguous `null` stuff would be a problem if you _never_ allow nullables.
+Of course, none of this ambiguous `null` stuff would be a problem if you _never_ allow nullable values.
 But then, you would have to implement a constructor for every conceivable scenario.
 But that's an obscene amount of boilerplate...

 ###tl;dr
  Explicit value constructors in Java...